code for loading the format for the notebook

 This is what's actually happening under the hood:

-We will now dive deeper and implement a class that allows us the use it in a for obj in object
+Now, let's dive deeper.
+We'll implement a class that enables us to prints a value for some maximum number of times and use it in a for obj in object

-function on the object, it actually translates to calling the .__iter__()
+function on our object, it effectively translates to calling .__iter__()

 and __next__()